 The light sources are labeled as such:

-- Key Light — Used as your “main” light
+- Key Light — Used as your primary lighting point

 - Fill Light — Used to fill opposite the key light

 For instance, the sun is a single source of light, but it can approach your subject from various angles.
-You can use the sun to create a 3-point lighting scheme for your video by cutting off angles with flags, bouncing light back with reflectors, and diffusing light with various materials.
+You can use the sun to create a complete three point lighting setup for your video by cutting off angles with flags, bouncing light with reflectors, and diffusing light with various materials.

 It’s important to note that there are various ways to increase and decrease light intensity, but due to the way light works, each method will have a different overall effect — they’re not interchangeable.